AcademySoftwareFoundation/EncodingGuidelines/EditorialWorkflow.md

 ## AVID Media Composer Workflows

 Deciding on whether to create Op1a vs. OpAtom does depend on which version of media composer you are using.
 Newer ones tend to prefer op-atom, but you should check with your editor.
+For details on creating MXF files, see [OpAtom](/EncodeDNXHD.html#op-atom-mxf) and [Op1a](EncodeDNXHD.html#op1a-mxf).

 Part of the decision is whether you want a single file to also contain the audio, and whether you want to additionally use AAF files (see below).

 If an AVID imports a media file with no timecode, it will default to 01:00:00:00.
 For this reason it can be desirable to do one of the above approaches, but do work with editorial to confirm what they would like.

-See [OpAtom](/EncodeDNXHD.html#op-atom) for how to make OpAtom.mxf files.

-These do not get directly imported into the avid, instead you copy them directly into the /Users/Shared/AvidMediaComposer/Avid MediaFiles/MXF/{NUMBER} folder (e.g. /Users/Shared/AvidMediaComposer/Avid MediaFiles/MXF/2) on OSX or C:\Avid MediaFiles\MXF\{NUMBER} on windows.
-I have typically created a new folder for each import.
-Once imported, Media composer will scan the files and create a msmMMOB.mdb file, which is a database of the MOB ID's of the files.
-This can then be dragged into a Avid Bin.
+[OpAtom](/EncodeDNXHD.html#op-atom-mxf) files do not get directly imported into the AVID, instead you copy them directly into the /Users/Shared/AvidMediaComposer/Avid MediaFiles/MXF/{NUMBER} folder (e.g. /Users/Shared/AvidMediaComposer/Avid MediaFiles/MXF/2) on OSX or C:\Avid MediaFiles\MXF\{NUMBER} on windows.
+You can make a higher number, but Media Composer will also scan existing folders.
+Media composer will scan for new files and create (or update) a msmMMOB.mdb file, which is a database of the MOB ID's of the files.
+This can then be dragged into a Avid Bin to import the new files.

-NOTE, there is also an associated folder called UME - /Users/Shared/AvidMediaComposer/Avid MediaFiles/UME/{NUMBER} that can take Op1A files.
+NOTE, there is also an associated folder called UME - /Users/Shared/AvidMediaComposer/Avid MediaFiles/UME/{NUMBER} that can take [Op1a](EncodeDNXHD.html#op1a-mxf) files.
 However, with recent testing (version 2023.8.2.58057.0), the metadata does not reliably get imported.

 ## AAF Creation